Episode 58

 Speaker:

-you're full.
+brain that you're full.
 It is that head

 Speaker: